 Delivery: August 2020

 Logline: A documentary film about the passion for human flight experiences – the thin lines between mental freedom, exhilaration, adrenaline, joy, life & death, and just plain fun.
 Incredible stories of professional jumpers, fliers, pilots.
 What really drives them.
 The good and bad of extreme sports.

 DoP: SKYOGI PRODUCTIONS

 FPV Drone Pilot: Jan Verhaeren

 Creative Designers: Karen Oidat, Marina Malvina

 GO FUND US

-Just the three of us – Vitaly, Denis, and Jan.
-In November of 2018 we started our journey together.
+In October of 2018 we started our journey together.
 We set out with a common goal to film a documentary movie showcasing a finite yet growing lifestyle, Aerial Sports: Skydiving, B.A.S.E Jumping, Paragliding, Hang Gliding, Speedflying, and Wingsuit flying.
-In the short months since we met we have managed to film nearly 700 flights/jumps in an extremely original way.
+In the short months since we met we have managed to film nearly 5000 flights/jumps in an extremely original way.
 A mix of traditional camera work and FPV (First Person View) drone videography, this will be a first in aerial sports photography, capturing these sports in a way never seen before.
 Our primary goal is to show not only the incredible joy these sports can bring, but also the pain and loss they have the potential to inflict, and our hope is by using experiences from professionals in these sports we can limit some of that risk.
 We have done all of this so far with only the time and money that we can manage through personal sacrifice and saving.
 We are now at a point where we need to ask for financial help to ensure the completion of this project.
-We will be using all donations to cover travel and event costs to film and interview the juniors and elders of aerial sports, to cover costs of post-production and to ensure that we can bring this original project to fruition.